MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 ## Free Azure Quantum credits

 You can get a $500 USD (or equivalent) free credit for use with IonQ and Quantinuum hardware by selecting the **Azure Quantum Credits** plan when creating your workspace.
-If you need more credits, you may apply to the [https://aka.ms/aq/credits](Azure Quantum Credits program).
+If you need more credits, you may apply to the [Azure Quantum Credits program](https://aka.ms/aq/credits).

 ## Prerequisites